SmartLayer/SmartLayer/README.md

 This is a seven-level keyboard, meaning that each key on the keyboard can produce up to seven symbols.

-These symbols are organized into four columns, in this chart:
+These symbols are organized into four columns in this chart:

 ![The layout of a seven level keyboard](layout.png)